Particular/docs.particular.net/nservicebus/messaging/routing-extensibility_endpoint-mappings_core_(,6].partial.md

 The `MessageEndpointMappings` collection can be populated based on any external source.
 It is read during the endpoint start-up, before any messages are sent.

 NOTE: The route table is not updated during run-time, even if the contents of the mappings collection change.
-In case the routing data changes frequently, consider implementing a mechanism that would restart the endpoint when the change is detected.
+If the routing data changes frequently, consider implementing a mechanism that would restart the endpoint when a change is detected.

-NOTE: For backwards compatibility a `Messages` attribute can be used instead of `Type` and `Namespace` attributes.
+NOTE: For backward compatibility, a `Messages` attribute can be used instead of `Type` and `Namespace` attributes.